zvictor/PocketFlow/cookbook/python-map-reduce/README.md

 # Resume Qualification - Map Reduce Example

-A PocketFlow example that demonstrates how to implement a Map-Reduce pattern for processing and evaluating resumes.
+A BrainyFlow example that demonstrates how to implement a Map-Reduce pattern for processing and evaluating resumes.

 ## Features